VictorSpringboard/SB_capstone1/README.md

-# Capstone Project 1
+# Yumble - a dating app for foodies

-## Yumble - a dating app for foodies
+## Capstone project #1

-This is my first capstone project.
+This is a dating app where users match each other based on their top 3 favorite foods.